-A small ship may be registered if one or more of the following persons who are ordinarily resident in the Bailiwick of Guernsey own it:
+A small ship may be registered if it is owned by one or more of the following persons who are ordinarily resident in the Bailiwick of Guernsey:

 - British Citizens. - British Dependant Territories citizens; British Overseas citizens; persons who under the British Nationality Act 1961 are British subjects; persons who under the Hong Kong (British Nationality) Order are British Nationals Overseas, and Commonwealth citizens not falling within the above paragraphs.